Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Method

 \subsection{Optimal Class-relevant Feature Selection}

 In recent years, several methods propose the utilization of pre-trained diffusion models to directly generate images in order to improve dataset distillation performance on large-scale datasets.
 However, these methods often face the challenge of distributional differences between the pre-training dataset and the target dataset.
-Minimax~\cite{gu2024efficient} relies on fine-tuning a diffusion model pre-trained on ImageNet-1K, while D$^4$M~\cite{su2024d} attempts to obtain representative samples through clustering in latent space.
+Model-finetuned methods~\cite{gu2024efficient,chen2025influence} rely on fine-tuning a diffusion model pre-trained on ImageNet-1K, while Prototypes-finetuned methods~\cite{su2024d,chan2025mgd} attempt to obtain representative samples through finetuning the original images in latent space.
 Both of them remain constrained by the distributional shifts introduced during the unconstrained denoising process.

 To address the issue of data heterogeneity, we introduce a framework consisting of two stages that utilizing the diffusion model for localization rather than generation.
-As illustrated in the Stage $\textup{\uppercase\expandafter{\romannumeral1}}$ of \cref{fig:framework}, we first utilizes diffusion models as a zero-shot image-wise classifiers similar to recent work~\cite{li2023your}, which can be formulated as:
+As illustrated in Stage $\textup{\uppercase\expandafter{\romannumeral1}}$ of \Cref{fig:framework}, we first utilize diffusion models as zero-shot image-wise classifiers~\cite{li2023your}, which can be formulated as:

 where $c_{i} \in [C]$ and $[C]$ represents the label space, $\mathbf{z}$ is the latent of input image $\mathbf{x}$.
 However, such an approach can only select the image with the highest classification probability, lacking further constraints.
 Additionally, a larger class space can lead to significant computational overhead.
-Using the classifier-free guidance\cite{ho2022classifier}, we redefine the label space for a specific label $c$ and rewrite \cref{eq:multi} as follow:
+Using the classifier-free guidance\cite{ho2022classifier}, we redefine the label space for a specific label $c$ and rewrite \Cref{eq:multi} as follow:

-where $\phi$ and $c$ represents the classifier-free guidance and label text prompt respectively (i.e., "An image of ." and "An image of c").
-To simplify computation, we define the representative of an image as follow:
+where $\phi$ and $c$ represents the classifier-free guidance and label text prompt respectively (i.e., ``An image of .'' and ``An image of c'').
+We then simplify the computation as follow:

-Obviously \cref{eq:single} and \cref{eq:repre} are monotonically equivalent.
-Based on this, to further reduce the complexity of the dataset, we calculate the $R(\mathbf{p} | c)$ within each patch $\mathbf{p}$ in image and select the most typical patches as the synthetic dataset.
-The detailed workflow is depicted in \cref{alg:our}.
+Obviously \Cref{eq:single} and \Cref{eq:repre} are monotonically equivalent.
+Based on the differential noise map $M(\mathbf{z} | c) \in \mathbb{R}^{H\times W\times3}$, we could calculate the representative score $R(\mathbf{p} | c)$ within each patch $\mathbf{p}$ in original image.
+To enable computation on the original image, we first upsample the noise map from the latent space to the original image resolution via interpolation and take the channel-wise average to obtain $\hat{M}(\mathbf{x} | c) \in \mathbb{R}^{H\times W}$.
+We then apply an average pooling kernel to compute the score for each patch, as illustrated below: